sysread/fnord/README.md

 ### Ask

-You can ask the AI assistant to answer questions about your project:
+Ask the AI assistant to answer questions about your project.

 ```bash
 fnord ask foo "how do you run the tests for this project?"